rongyuhuang/practical-.net-for-financial-markets/doc/ch3.md

 are designed to support their proprietary codes.
 In the front office itself, we come across the potential to use three different codes while referring to one security.
-A data mapping mechanism will hence be required to interpret these codes while the information passes on so that each entity understands the information completely and without ambiguity, as shown in Figure 3-3.110C H A P T E R 3 ■ T H E D ATA C O N V E R S I O N E N G I N E
+A data mapping mechanism will hence be required to interpret these codes while the information passes on so that each entity understands the information completely and without ambiguity, as shown in Figure 3-3.

 Now let’s examine where reference data comes into use in this entire order flow chain.
 The institution placing the order will use a system to maintain a portfolio.
 Assuming a global investor, the client holding the position will be maintained locally in different countries, and each will have